-Natalie Hiromi Brito is a developmental psychologist who examines how early social and cultural contexts (e.g., poverty, multilingualism) shape the trajectory of neurocognitive development.
-Specifically, her research examines associations between the early home environment and the development of memory and language during the first three years of life.
-She has published work on learning from media, parent-child interactions, bilingualism, and how individual differences mediate brain-behavior associations during childhood.
+Natalie Hiromi Brito is a developmental psychologist who examines how early social and cultural contexts shape the trajectory of neurocognitive development, with the goal of better understanding how to best support caregivers and create environments that foster healthy child development.
+She has published work on parent-child interactions, bilingualism, and how individual differences mediate brain-behavior associations during early childhood.
 Prior to joining the NYU faculty, Dr. Brito spent two years as a Robert Wood Johnson Health and Society Scholar and two years as a postdoctoral research fellow within the Division of Developmental Neuroscience at Columbia University Medical Center.
-Dr. Brito has received national recognition for her work, including awards from the American Psychological Association, the New York Academy of Sciences and the Rita G. Rudel Foundation.
-She has also been the recipient of grants from the Robert Wood Johnson Foundation and the National Institute of Child Health and Human Development (NICHD).
+Dr. Brito has received numerous awards for her work, including recognition from the Association for Psychological Science (Rising Star Award), NYU Steinhardt (Gabriel Carras Research Award), and the International Society of Developmental Psychobiology (Kucharski Young Investigator Award).
+She has also been the recipient of grants from the Robert Wood Johnson Foundation and the National Institutes of Health (NICHD/NLM/NIDA).

 - Brito, N.H., Elliott, A.J., Isler, J.R., Rodriguez, C., Friedrich, C., Shuffrey, L., & Fifer, W.P.
 (2019).
 Neonatal EEG as a Biomarker for Later Neurodevelopmental Disorder Risk during Toddlerhood.
 Developmental Psychobiology.